-- 1. Refer to Western tack and attire or English tack and attire. - 2.
-Optional Tack in Pole Bending: Mechanical hackamore, closed reins, tie downs, martingales, cavesson nosebands, bats, crops, twisted wire snaffle bit, protective leg wraps or boots. - 3.
-Optional Attire in Pole Bending: Safety equipment such as protective vests or shin guards, one light rubber band, not to exceed 1/16" thick and 1/4" wide, may be wrapped only one time around each boot and stirrup. - Prohibited equipment chain bits or any sharp bit, metal or cable nose bands.
+- 1. Refer to Western tack and attire or English tack and attire. - Optional Tack: Mechanical hackamore, closed reins, tie downs, martingales, cavesson nosebands, bats, crops, twisted wire snaffle bit, protective leg wraps or boots. - Optional Attire: Safety equipment such as protective vests or shin guards, one light rubber band, not to exceed 1/16 inch thick and 1/4 inch wide, may be wrapped only one time around each boot and stirrup. - Prohibited Equipment: Chain bits or any sharp bit, metal or cable nose bands.

-- 1. The Pole Bending pattern is to be run around six poles.
-Each pole is to be 21 feet apart and the first pole is to be 21 feet from the starting line.
-All poles must be a minimum of 4 yards from the fence. - 2.
-Each pole should be set on top of the ground, be at least six feet in height and have a base no more than 14 inches in diameter. - 3.
-An animal may start either to the right or to the left of the first pole and then run the remainder of the pattern accordingly. - 4.
-Touching pole with the hand is permissible. - 5.
-Knocking over a pole shall carry a five second penalty.
-(Three or more poles knocked over shall mean disqualification.) - 6.
-Pole Bending is strictly a timed event.
-Electric timers or at least two stop watches (operated by volunteers or show management) must be used.
-Penalties plus the time indicated by the timer or the average of the two stop watches will be the official time. - 7.
-In the event of a tie, the animal declared the winner in the run off must rerun the pattern within two seconds of its original time or the run off must be held again. - 8.
-The contestant must enter the ring in a controlled manner, and start and stop the animal inside the ring.
+- The Pole Bending pattern is to be run around six poles.
+Each pole is to be 21 feet apart, and the first pole is to be 21 feet from the starting line.
+All poles must be a minimum of 4 yards from the fence. - Each pole should be set on top of the ground, be at least 6 feet in height and have a base no more than 14 inches in diameter.

+- An animal may start either to the right or to the left of the first pole and then run the remainder of the pattern accordingly. - 4.
+Touching pole with the hand is permissible. - Knocking over a pole shall carry a 5 second penalty.
+(Three or more poles knocked over shall mean disqualification.) - Pole Bending is strictly a timed event.
+Electric timers or at least two stopwatches (operated by volunteers or show management) must be used.
+Penalties plus the time indicated by the timer or the average of the two stopwatches is the official time. - 7.
+In a tie, the animal declared the winner in the run off must rerun the pattern within 2 seconds of its original time, or the run off must be held again. - The contestant must enter the ring in a controlled manner, and start and stop the animal inside the ring.
 The gate must be closed behind the contestant and not opened until the contestant has finished the course.
-No animal will be allowed into the ring until the previous contestant is excused. - 9.
+No animal is allowed into the ring until the previous contestant is excused. - 9.
 The contestant is allowed a running start.
 Time begins when the animal's nose passes over the starting line and ends when its nose passes over the finish line. - 10.
 In case of time failure, the participant is entitled to a rerun.
 If the initial run was a clean round and the rerun was a penalty round, the participant is allowed one more rerun.
 The last run must be the official time. - 11.
-Knocking down pole 5 second penalty for each pole
+Knocking down pole 5 second penalty for each pole.

-- 1. Knocking over three or more poles
+- 1. Knocking over three or more poles.

-- 2. Failure to follow the course
+- Failure to follow the course.

-- 3. Spurring or striking the animal forward of the cinch
+- 3. Spurring or striking the animal forward of the cinch.